fpBioImage/fpBioImage.github.io/sharingGuide.md

 <h3 id="license">License</h3>

-*Use of FPBioimage requires a citation of the original publication of the software in [Nature Photonics](https://doi.org/10.1038/nphoton.2016.273).
-If FPBioimage is used to share data published in an academic journal, the original publication must be acknowledged in the references section of the publication.*

 *First Person Bioimage (FPBioimage) is distributed under the [Creative Commons Attribution - ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
 This means that, providing you credit the original software appropriately, you are free to copy, redistribute, remix, transform and build upon the software, as long as future contributions are distributed under the same license.*

+*If you use FPBioimage to publish work in an academic journal, please citation the original publication of the software in [Nature Photonics](https://doi.org/10.1038/nphoton.2016.273).*

 <a href="(https://creativecommons.org/licenses/by-sa/4.0/)">
 <img src="/public/cc.png" style="display:inline; height:2em" alt="This software is covered by a Creative Commons Share Alike License, version 4.0"><img src="/public/cc-by.png" style="display:inline; height:2em" alt="You must give appropriate credit, provide a link to the license, and indicate if changes were made."><img src="/public/cc-sa.png" style="display:inline; height:2em" alt="You must distribute your contributions under the same license as the original.">